 ICS I-200: Basic ICS for Single Resources and Initial Action Incidents

-This 2 day course provides training on and resources for those who are likely to assume a supervisory position within the Incident Command System during an emergency response.
+This two day course provides training on and resources for those who are likely to assume a supervisory position within the Incident Command System during an emergency response.

 |February 16-17, 2018